Comptroller of the Treasury

 The first person to hold this office was Nicholas Eveleigh.
 It was also held for a time by Gabriel Duvall, who would later serve on the Supreme Court of the United States.
-The office was later several times renamed.
-It was the First Comptroller of the Treasury (1817–20), the Agent of the Treasury (1820–30), and Solicitor of the Treasury (1830–1934), and is now the Office of the General Counsel.
+The office was originally known as the First Comptroller of the Treasury until it was abolished and replaced with the office of the Comptroller of the Treasury in 1894.
+The office of the Comptroller of the Treasury was abolished in 1921, with many of its duties transferring to the Comptroller General.